3s1d/snes-skt3/README.md

 - Joypad or keyboard

 # Usage
 Create the folder 'app' on the sd-card and place the 'snes' binary (from Release folder) into it.
-Create an folder 'app/snes.data' and place ROM cartridge into it.
+Create an folder 'app/snes.data' and place ROM cartridge(s) into it.

 # Disclaimer
 - Do not violate any copyrights.